Vadims980s/ai-bot/README.md

+(note: this was made during my programming courses at Rocket Tech School.)
 # AI-bot
 AI-bot is a program made in Python, where you can do a few things with them.
 ## Features: